 Charlotte Tilbury Magic Vanish Color Corrector

 This is a slightly newer offering in the color correcting category.
-This looks like yet another thinner product with medium coverage so it’s not the most ideal of the Benefit Boi-ing Brightening Concealer dupes.
-However, it does come in four shades, from pale peach to a straight up fiery orange.
+The coverage isn’t bad but it’s not enough to be a real Benefit Boi-ing Brightening Concealer dupe.
+The texture is on the thinner side, sort of similar to the Tarte Colored Clay Corrector.
+It does come in four shades, from pale peach to a straight up fiery orange.
 You also get more product than both the Bobbi Brown and the Tarte correctors give you.
+For more info, check out my full review.

 Flower Beauty Chill Out Smoothing Color Corrector